skydive241/Regshot-Advanced/README.md

 ## Installation and usage of Regshot advanced
 Installation and usage of **Regshot advanced** is fairly easy: just compile (or use the assets) and start the program by double clicking its exe file. **Regshot advanced** doesn't create any own registry data or file outside its directory (except for the chosen log files of course).

-For more details about its configuration, have a look at he wiki.
+For more details about its configuration, have a look at the wiki.